fdb02983rhy/dify-pdf-process-plugin/PRIVACY.md

 ## What This Plugin Does

-This plugin processes PDF files you provide to extract and manipulate content.
+This plugin processes PDF files you provide to extract, manipulate content, and convert pages to images.

 ## Data Processed

 - PDF files you upload
 - Text and metadata from those PDFs
+- Generated PNG images from PDF conversions

 ## Not Collected